 When we first moved to Dubai, someone in our building pointed out the JW Marriott Marquis to us.
 They said that the hotel was so nice, they had been for a staycation there.
 Down the road.
 A five minute drive.
 There obviously was something in that hotel that was just a little bit special.

 We had been meaning to try one of the 14 bars and restaurants in the hotel complex for some time, and had never gotten around to it.
 This week, we finally had an excuse to try!
-One of Matt’s friends had flown in from New Zealand – a considerable distance travelled, I might add – and we ended up visiting Tong Thai.
+One of Matt’s friends had flown in from New Zealand – a considerable distance travelled, I might add – and we ended up visiting Tong Thai at the JW Marriott Marquis.
 It was well worth the wait.

 Walking into the restaurant was a little bit interesting.
 It felt like a considerable walk, past a delicious smelling entranceway (lemongrass?) and a number of private dining rooms.
 When we finally reached the main dining room, it was a pretty amazing site.
 Hundreds of red lanterns are hung from the ceiling, and the large windows look out over the skycrapers of Business Bay.
 Once your eyes adjust to the red onslaught, it’s a pretty neat setting.